pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-15-client-side-rendering,-server-side-rendering-and-static-site-generation-of-nextjs-applications-explained.md

 ### Incremental Static Regeneration

 Introduced in Next.js 9.5 [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration) allows you to update existing pages by re-rendering them in the background as traffic comes in.
-It merely means that static content can also be dynamic.
+It simply means that static content can also be dynamic.
 Users traffic is always served from static storage, but the content of a page can be revalidated on the specific interval (in seconds).
-The `revalidate` config flag controls the regeneration frequency.
+The revalidate config flag controls the regeneration frequency.

 ```
 export async function getStaticProps({ query }) {